 As new households are formed, more land will be converted from farms, forests and open space to residential uses.
-Farmland in Hancock is also under pressure from seasonal home development.
+Farmland is also under pressure in many areas of the county from seasonal home development.
 The amount of land converted will vary depending on the choices made in terms of the density, design and placement of that development.

 Choices must be made.
 Residential land uses have higher property values than farmland, so their expansion is seen as an opportunity to increase tax revenues.
-Little attention is paid to net tax gains, even though various Farmland Trust studies have shown that the cost of services for other forms of development, particularly single family residential, typically exceeds tax revenues generated by that development, while taxes generated by farmland exceed the cost of services for farmland.
+Little attention is paid to net tax gains, even though various Farmland Trust studies13 have shown that the cost of services for other forms of development, particularly single family residential, typically exceeds tax revenues generated by that development, while taxes generated by farmland exceed the cost of services for farmland.